moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-vocab.md

 ## firebase/remote-config:
 This is the Firebase Remote Config module.
 It allows you to change the behavior and appearance of your app without requiring users to download an app update.

+DM: todoMM: add a note for firebase/remote-config saying something about web app VS mobile app WHY it looks like the firebase/remote-config description above is geared toward mobile apps, which is OK, but make a not about that

 ## firebase/performance:
 This is the Firebase Performance Monitoring module.
 It helps you to understand where your app's performance can be improved.